Deciding on (and then actually getting!) the Disney World dining reservations you want is one of the toughest parts about planning your trip.

 Put your reservations in order of difficulty, not chronological order

 If you book your reservations chronologically, you may miss out on some of the difficult ones.
-Put them in order of difficulty so you can try the hardest ones first.
+Put them in order of difficulty so you can try to snag reservations for the hardest ones first.

 Use a computer

-Using a computer can make the process of booking reservations easier.
-Before your 180 day window opens, open a tab for each restaurant you plan on booking and arrange the tabs in order of difficulty.
+Before your 60-day window opens, open a tab for each restaurant you plan on booking and arrange the tabs in order of difficulty.

 Use multiple devices, but only if necessary

-In most all instances, 1 person working on 1 computer is plenty but if you are booking for a large group, during an extra busy time of the year (such as the holidays) or trying for lots of hard-to-get reservations – all things that can make it more challenging to snag the reservations you want – you might want to consider using multiple people on multiple devices.
+In almost all instances, 1 person working on 1 computer is plenty.
+But if you are booking for a large group, traveling during an extra busy time of the year (such as the holidays), or trying for lots of hard-to-get reservations – all things that can make it more challenging to snag the reservations you want – you might want to consider using multiple people on multiple devices.

 For example, put 1 person in charge of snagging that pre-park opening Advanced Dining Reservation for Be Our Guest while you work on everything else.